Chicken

 Animals are not presents

-Each and every year, thousands of rabbits are bought as 'gifts' during Easter, only to be dumped later.
+Each and every year, thousands of rabbits are bought as 'gifts' during Easter, only to be abandoned later.
 Having a pet is a long-term, expensive commitment, and is not a decision to be taken lightly.
 Why not sponsor an animal, or donate to an animal organisation instead!

 Animal-safe Easter bonfires

-Caution with Easter bonfires
+Be careful with Easter bonfires

 Many countries celebrate with a traditional Easter fire – but it is important to be cautious.
 In spring, most wild animals begin to raise their offspring & look for a suitable shelter – which can be piles of wood already piled up for planned Easter fires.
 Find out how to protect animals from Easter bonfires.